pluteski/speech-to-text/blog/content/life30_review.md

 > we humans need to confront not only traditional computational challenges,
 > but also some of the most obdurate questions in philosophy”

-I started out a skeptic of AI alarmism.
+Before reading this book I started out a skeptic of AI alarmism.
-After reading this book, I take AI alarmism more seriously and consider it to be more urgent than I did previously.
+I now take AI alarmism more seriously and consider it to be more urgent than I did previously.
 I previously thought that AI was indeed inevitable, but that it was not inevitable for it to go rogue.
 Moreover, even if